SkyRiver-2000/SkyRiver-2000.github.io/_pages/about.md

 I have a strong interest in machine learning, and my ideal is to build a powerful agent, which can discover lots of patterns in massive data and help to alleviate humans' working loads.

-At present I am an undergraduate researcher advised by Prof. [Weinan Zhang](https://wnzhang.net) at [APEX lab](http://apex.sjtu.edu.cn), and I will join the department of CSE at SJTU as a master candidate from 2022 Fall.
+At present I am an undergraduate researcher advised by Prof. [Weinan Zhang](https://wnzhang.net) at [APEX lab](http://apex.sjtu.edu.cn), and I will join the department of CSE at SJTU as a master candidate by 2022 Fall.
 If you are interested in communicating with me, feel free to contact me through [E-mail](mailto:skyriver@sjtu.edu.cn).

 <!-- As an undergraduate researcher advised by Prof. [Weinan Zhang](https://wnzhang.net) at [APEX lab](http://apex.sjtu.edu.cn), I am now pursueing admissions of CS/AI master programs in mainland China.
 If you are interested in communicating with me, feel free to contact me through [E-mail](mailto:skyriver@sjtu.edu.cn). -->